Grilling this Memorial Day weekend?

 Phone: (503) 465-6800

 A dash of common sense could prevent a fire emergency

-SEATTLE, May 26, 2017 – If in addition to honoring the sacrifice of our nation’s military veterans your Memorial Day weekend plans include celebrating with family and friends around a backyard barbecue or gas grill, make sure you keep common sense as handy as your favorite marinade.
+SEATTLE, May 24, 2018 – If in addition to honoring the sacrifice of our nation’s fallen military heroes your Memorial Day weekend plans include celebrating with family and friends around a backyard barbecue or gas grill, make sure you keep common sense as handy as your favorite marinade.